uutils/coreutils/README.md

 Many GNU, Linux and other utilities are useful, and obviously [some](http://gnuwin32.sourceforge.net) [effort](http://unxutils.sourceforge.net) has been spent in the past to port them to Windows.
-However, those projects are written in platform-specific C, a language considered as unsafe compared to Rust.
+However, those projects are written in platform-specific C, a language considered unsafe compared to Rust and have other issues.

 Rust provides a good, platform-agnostic way of writing systems utilities that are easy to compile anywhere, and this is as good a way as any to try and learn it.